braydenc303/GitTutorial/README.md

 -Switch into to the other branch by typing:
 	git checkout my-branch

--From that branch, open the file in your code editor and change the first paragraph to say, “I want to mess this up.”
+-From that branch, open the file in your code editor.
+Above your paragraphs, add:

+<h2>This is an experiment</h2>,

+and change the first paragraph to say,
+“I want to mess this up.”

 -Save the file.